 You have access to low-cost dental procedures from teaching university dental clinics.
 The care is dispensed by dentistry students under the supervision of teaching staff.
 You may have to sign up a long time in advance as there are usually long waiting lists.

 Ontario Health Insurance (OHIP) covers a routine eye examination every twelve months for persons under 20 and those 65 and over, as well as patients aged 20 to 64 years with medical conditions affecting the eye, such as diabetes mellitus, glaucoma, cataract, retinal disease, amblyopia, visual field defects, corneal disease and strabismusdes.
 The cost of routine eye examinations by an optometrist or other doctor for patients aged 20 to 64 who do not suffer from any such condition must be paid by the patient or the patient’s insurance company.
 Collective health plans offered by employers usually cover these costs.

-Click on the icon Find an optometrist for access to the Canadian Association of Optometrists’s directory or use the directory of French health professionals Cliquez santé to find an eye doctor close to you.
+You can search the Canadian Association of Optometrists’s directory for members of the Association or use the directory of French health professionals Cliquez santé to find an eye doctor close to you.